OpenStickCommunity/Hardware/3D Prints/OSB Analog Stick/README.md

 It is recommended to print at the lowest print layer height your printer can do.

-I have extensivly printed and tested these on my BambuLabs X1C and P1S using both a 0.4mm and 0.2mm nozzle on normal and matte PLA.
+I have extensively printed and tested these on my BambuLabs X1C and P1S using both a 0.4mm and 0.2mm nozzle on normal and matte PLA.

 The recommended print settings are to do 4-6 wall loops and then enough top and bottom layers to have solid infill.